-Further, it's unlikely that Mr Q will be able to accept my final determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
-Mr Q may want to consider getting independent legal advice before deciding whether to accept this final decision.
+It's unlikely that Mr W can accept my final decision and go to court to ask for the balance after the award has been paid.
+Mr W may want to consider getting independent legal advice before deciding whether to accept this final decision.